Soumyapro/Soumyapro/README.md

 ## About

-I am an ML researcher specialising in explainable and trustworthy AI, currently completing my MSc in Computer Science at the University of Liverpool.
-My research sits at the intersection of deep learning, model interpretability, and medical imaging.
-I am actively seeking **PhD opportunities** where I can contribute to building reliable, transparent machine learning systems.
+I am an ML researcher specialising in explainable and trustworthy AI, having completed my MSc in Computer Science at the University of Liverpool.
+My research sits at the intersection of deep learning and model interpretability, with a focus on building reliable, transparent machine learning systems.
+I am actively seeking PhD opportunities to continue this work.

 Open to research collaborations and discussions on explainability, uncertainty quantification, and robust model evaluation.